ferrisbueller66/ferrisbueller66.github.io/_posts/2020-07-25-crib_notes_on_javascripts_hoisting_closures_and_arrow_functions.markdown

 catName("Chloe");
 ```

-It is *AS IF *the function declaration is lifted up above the line of code invoking the function...which is where the term hoisting derived.
+It is *AS IF *the function declaration is lifted up above the line of code invoking the function...which is where the term hoisting derives.
 But your actual code doesn't move.
 It is simply an description of what's going on during the 2-phase process of the JS engine.

 2 things can prevent problems caused by "hoisting":